Accessibility

 • Loudness

 Every audio and video file from The Yellow Light has the same perceptual loudness.
 Listeners will not have to adjust the volume controls back and forth when using the embedded players or when playing back downloads on a program that cannot normalize the volume.
-The files use the standard loudness of most podcasts: -16 dB LUFS.
+The files use the standard loudness of most podcasts: -16 dB LUFS, with a tolerance of +/−1 dB, and a maximum of −1 dBTP in reference to the so-called true peaks at the over-sampled rate of 192 kHz.
+This ensures a consistent listening experience that also prevents clipping or other distortion.

 • Audio formats

-In order to accommodate slower connection speeds, use less energy, play on any almost any device, allow accurate seeking, and remain clear, the podcasts are in plain MP3 files, stereo, at a constant bit-rate of 128 kbps, with a sampling rate of 44.1 kHz.
-Voice-overs are mono and 64 kbps in mono at 48 kHz—the same as the voice training data for Mozilla Common Voice.
+In order to accommodate slower connection speeds, use less energy, play on any almost any device, allow accurate seeking, and remain clear, the podcasts are in plain MP3 files, stereo, at a constant bit-rate of 128 kbps and a sampling rate of 44.1 kHz.

 • Document formats